staramidst/staramidst/README.md

 # Current Employment

 - Technology Consultant · Apr 2023
+Configures router.
+Updates data servers and network equipment.
+Collaborates with network architects on network optimization.
+Secures network system by establishing and enforcing policies and defining and monitoring access.
+Updates job knowledge by participating in educational opportunities, reading professional publications, and participating in professional organizations.
+Accomplishes information systems and organization mission by completing related results as needed.

 - Northern Technical Systems · Jun 2023
+Establishes and maintains network performance.
+Builds net configurations and connections.
+Troubleshoots network problems.
+IP address auditing.
+Establishes networking environment by designing system configuration and directing system installation.
+Defines, documents, and enforces system standards.Maximizes performance by troubleshooting network problems and outages and scheduling upgrades.

 - Tenstorrent Inc. · Jul 2022
 Led the design and implementation of a scalable and secure network infrastructure, resulting in improved network performance and increased productivity.
 Collaborated with cross-functional teams to troubleshoot and resolve complex network issues, ensuring minimal downtime and uninterrupted operations.
 Conducted regular network assessments and audits, identifying vulnerabilities and implementing proactive measures to enhance network security and compliance.
 Configured and optimized network devices, including routers, switches, and firewalls, to ensure seamless connectivity and efficient data transmission across the organization.

 # Education

+- HCC AS PROGRAMMING · Dec 2014

 # Competitions
 # Current Orgs
 # Past Employment